buraksezer/olric/README.md

 Olric uses [hashicorp/memberlist](https://github.com/hashicorp/memberlist) for failure detection and cluster membership.
 Currently, there are different ways to discover peers in a cluster.
 You can use a static list of nodes in your `olricd.yaml` file.
 It's ideal for development and test environments.
-Olric also supports Consul, Kubernetes and well-known cloud providers for service discovery.
+Olric also supports Consul, Kubernetes and all well-known cloud providers for service discovery.
 Please take a look at [Service Discovery](#service-discovery) section for further information.

 See [Client-Server](#client-server) section to get more information about this deployment scenario.